MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 4. Enter your tenant administrator credentials to sign in to your organization to create the following:
     -	Azure Active Directory (Azure AD) security group for whom the recording will be enabled.
     -	Microsoft Teams call recording&ndash;related artifacts, such as service principal and recording policy.
-5. Accept the default settings and the script installs successfully.
+5. The script installs successfully.

 You can proceed to configure the Microsoft Teams call recording for conversation intelligence.